 Summary

-Patterns are a useful feature of Rust that help distinguish between different kinds of data.
-When used in match statements, Rust makes sure your patterns cover every possible value, or your program will not compile.
-Patterns in let statements and function parameters make those constructs more powerful, enabling the destructuring of values into smaller parts at the same time as assigning to variables.
+Rust’s patterns are very useful in that they help distinguish between different kinds of data.
+When used in match expressions, Rust ensures your patterns cover every possible value, or your program won’t compile.
+Patterns in let statements and function parameters make those constructs more useful, enabling the destructuring of values into smaller parts at the same time as assigning to variables.
 We can create simple or complex patterns to suit our needs.

-Now, for the penultimate chapter of the book, let’s take a look at some advanced parts of a variety of Rust’s features.
+Next, for the penultimate chapter of the book, we’ll look at some advanced aspects of a variety of Rust’s features.